 The situation inside Afghanistan remains highly unstable.
 According to the United Nations, nearly half of the population requires humanitarian aid.
 HIAS is monitoring conditions in the region and considering opportunities to assist through partner organizations.
 HIAS partners with Airbnb to connect displaced people in need of temporary housing and Airbnb recently announced plans to provide housing for 20,000 Afghan refugees globally.
 Also:

 HIAS Mexico has supported a total of 230 Afghans through comprehensive programming and services including arranging temporary housing, COVID-19 testing, mental health services, medical testing, and food supplies.
 HIAS Mexico staff assisted 114 Afghan workers for the New York Times and their families who were evacuated to Mexico City.
-Other groups receiving assistance include Wall Street Journal staff, an Afghan girls robotics team and families, and Afghan doctors who worked for the U.S. Center for Disease Control and Prevention.
+Other groups receiving assistance include Wall Street Journal staff and Afghan doctors who worked for the U.S. Center for Disease Control and Prevention.

 HIAS Europe has partnered with the European Council for Jewish Communities to launch a campaign to support many projects and initiatives benefiting the Afghans affected by the humanitarian crisis.
 HIAS and ECJC are helping to provide essentials such as housing, food, language support, job mentoring, and mental health counseling.
 HIAS Europe also signed onto a joint statement of the European Council for Refugees and Exiles, calling for rapid access to fair asylum procedures for Afghans in Europe as well as a scaling up of coordinated humanitarian assistance to Afghanistan.